Donald J. Mitchell

-Donald Jerome Mitchell (May 8, 1923 – September 27, 2003) was an American politician.
+Donald Jerome "Don" Mitchell (May 8, 1923 – September 27, 2003) was an American politician.
 He represented New York in the United States House of Representatives from 1973 to 1983.

 Early life

-Donald J. "Don" Mitchell, a native of Central Upstate New York's Mohawk Valley, with ancestral family roots tracing back to the American Revolution, was born in Ilion, New York, in 1923.
+Mitchell, a native of Central Upstate New York's Mohawk Valley, with ancestral family roots tracing back to the American Revolution, was born in Ilion, New York, in 1923.

 The oldest child of Donald J. Mitchell and Winnifred Packard Mitchell of Herkimer, New York, he attended the Herkimer Public School System, graduating in 1940 from Herkimer High School, which had been founded in 1899.

 In 1945, after returning home from his military service during World War II, Mitchell married Margaretta "Gretta" Wilson LeVee, the daughter of E. Allen LeVee and Margaret Tinker LeVee, of Little Falls, New York.
 (Note: Mrs. Mitchell (née LeVee), a cousin to President Woodrow Wilson, is also related to Thomas Tinker who came to America aboard the Mayflower cf. Mayflower Manifest: "Passenger List:...
 Thomas Tinker; the Wife of Thomas Tinker; the Son of Thomas Tinker".)

 Married for over 57 years at the time of the Congressman's death in 2003, the Mitchells had three children – Gretchen, Cynthia, and Allen – and two grandchildren, Susan and Lisa.